vivekimsit/frontend-coding-exercise-angular/README.md

 # Setup
 yarn install

-# Live development server
+# Live-reloading development server at localhost:4200 and localhost:4300
 yarn start
 ```

+## API
+The API is accessible at `http://localhost:4300`.

+The orders are accessible under the `/orders` endpoint which takes an
+optional `page` parameter, starting at 1.

 ## Running Tests
 ```
 yarn test
 ```
 This runs tests for the frontend.

 Tests for the backend are not required.

+E2E tests are out of scope.